We guide middle school students in learning to think beyond themselves.

-We prioritize giving Middle School students their own programs, their own times, and their own spaces that are designed just for them.
-But one of the great benefits of CCA is that Middle school students are also actively involved in the life of the larger K-12 school.
-Middle sStudents have the opportunity to play on competitive athletic teams, to be members of dramatic productions and jazz and string ensembles, to direct student government meetings, and organize community service activities.
+We prioritize giving middle school students their own programs, their own times, and their own spaces that are designed just for them.
+But one of the great benefits of CCA is that middle school students are also actively involved in the life of the larger K-12 school.
+Middle school students have the opportunity to play on competitive athletic teams, to be members of dramatic productions and jazz and string ensembles, to direct student government meetings, and organize community service activities.

 Middle school students are at an age where the natural tendency to focus on the self is in conflict with considering the needs of others.
 We guide students in learning to think beyond themselves.

 The Middle School at Cape Cod Academy emphasizes all the great things that are possible at this wonderful age if we thoughtfully address the developmental needs of students at this time in their lives.

 As educators, we know that students thrive when they feel physically and emotionally secure within a caring environment.

 Students annually shape the values of their advisor groups through their lens, looking inward at themselves while collaborating with fellow students in a safe, comfortable environment.
 Advisor groups create what we call “Social Contracts” for the school year.
 They then go a step further and recommended a social contract for the entire middle school to live by for the school year.
 Their values?